How do you plan your root cause analysis?

 What else can help you plan your investigation?
 Here’s a list:

-- Make sure that people on the scene are trained to preserve evidence and to obtain witness statements.
+- Ensure that people on the scene are trained to preserve evidence and obtain witness statements.

 - Consider PPE requirements for team members visiting the scene.